 If the evaluation committee determines that the proposal meets the minimum requirements, pricing and terms are reasonable, and the proposal is in the best interest of the District, the District may make an award.

-If an award is not made, the District may either cancel the procurement or resolicit for the purpose of obtaining additional proposals.
+If an award is not made, the District may either cancel the procurement or re-solicit for the purpose of obtaining additional proposals.

 Evaluation Committee Procedures for Scoring Criteria Other Than Cost: